beardedio/XojoHTTPServer/README.md

 realbasic-httpserver
 ====================

+This code is released under the MIT License.

 A http server class for RealBasic

-If any one needs help using these classes you can reach me at brandon *AT* kiltish.com http://www.kiltish.com
+If any one needs help using these classes you can reach me at bskrtich *AT* kiltish.com http://www.kiltish.com